isomerpages/moh-upec/_our-work/Community Responsiveness/Community Outreach.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Community Responsiveness/ISOMER_13.png">
 </div>
-<p>UPEC sees the importance of proactive engagement with the community.
-Through
+<p>UPEC recognises the importance of proactive engagement with the community.
-collaborative efforts with our partners, we aim to strengthen local connections, and create lasting positive impacts.
+Through collaborative efforts with our partners, the unit aims to strengthen local connections and create lasting positive impacts.
 By engaging directly with the members of public, we not only raise awareness about CPR+AED but also foster a sense of unity and shared responsibility.
 This outreach enables us to work closely with various agencies to drive meaningful change across Singapore.</p>
 <p><u>SGSecure roadshow</u>
 <br>The SGSecure roadshow is a national public engagement initiative fronted
 by Singapore's Ministry of Home Affairs.
 The roadshow aims to enhance community